German Swiss International School (Ghana)

-German Swiss International School Accra (GSIS-Accra or Schweizerschule Akkra) is a German-Swiss international school in Accra, Ghana.
+German International School Accra (GSIS-Accra or Schweizerschule Akkra) is a German international school in Accra, Ghana.
 It serves elementary and junior high school levels.

 History

 In 1966, the RMS Swiss School, meaning Ramseyer Memorial opened in Accra with two teachers and 23 students.
 The school became jointly sponsored by Germany and Switzerland and uses a bilingual German–English programme.

 Demographics

-As of 2007, almost all of the colored children came from mixed families, and only one student was 100% Ghanaian.
+As of 2007, almost all of the non-white children came from mixed families, and only one student was 100% Ghanaian.

 In 2009, the school had 75 students.

 As of 2013, the school had 90 students originating from 13 countries in years nursery through 10 (age 15), and 15 teachers.